avilches/mcp-qiskit/README.md

 This project connects quantum computing capabilities to LLMs through a simple MCP interface.
 Built with Qiskit, it lets you create and run quantum circuits from natural language instructions.

-[![Demo](https://img.youtube.com/vi/xLTrt35LbS0/hqdefault.jpg)](https://www.youtube.com/watch?v=xLTrt35LbS0)
+Check out the demo video below to see how it works [![Demo](https://img.youtube.com/vi/xLTrt35LbS0/hqdefault.jpg)](https://www.youtube.com/watch?v=xLTrt35LbS0)